 Although some 330 residents reside on the Pavilions’ campus in long-term care, assisted or independent living, Grand Traverse Pavilions serves many more through home and community-based programs like adult day care, outpatient therapy and aquatic wellness programs.

 Through fund-raising efforts, Grand Traverse Pavilions’ fleet of vehicles, including two buses and an MV-1 Accessible Vehicle, have made it possible to meet the transportation needs of nearly 3,000 trips annually.
 Our resident’s connection to the community through appointments, shopping and activities enhances their quality of life.

 Grand Traverse Pavilions relies hundreds of individual and volunteer groups to provide about 11,000 hours of service annually.
 Through their efforts, our resident’s quality of life in enhanced greatly.
 Their service equates to an in-kind charitable gift of nearly $300,000.

 Grand Traverse Pavilions is among the top employers in Traverse City and Grand Traverse County with over 450 employees.
 Injecting more than $30 million into the local economy primarily from Medicare and Medicaid funding, the Pavilions makes a significant economic impact in our community.

 Now Hiring!
-Certified Nurse Aides with full-time positions offering a starting wage of $17.00/hour, with .40 cents/hour shift differential and .50 cents/hour weekend differential.
+Certified Nurse Aides with full-time positions offering a starting wage of $18.02/hour, with $2.00/hour shift differential and $1.00/hour weekend differential.
 Position performs basic resident care activities and related non-professional services in caring for the personal needs and comfort of residents.
 Qualified must have already completed a recognized Nurse Aide Training program and obtain a current State of Michigan certification.

 Be part of our Campus Wide Beautification Project!
 We will be accepting orders throughout the year to enhance our beautiful campus.
 Bricks, Park Benches, Picnic Tables and more can be purchased!